stakater/mto-docs/content/tutorials/tenant/assigning-metadata.md

     labels:
       app.kubernetes.io/part-of: che.eclipse.org
     annotations:
-      che.eclipse.org/username: "{{ TENANT.USERNAME }}" # templatized placeholder
+      che.eclipse.org/username: "{{ TENANT.USERNAME }}" # templated placeholder
 ```

-We are using a templatized annotation here.
-See more on supported templatized values for labels and annotations for specific MTO CRs [here](../../reference-guides/templated-metadata-values.md)
+We are using a templated annotation here.
+See more on supported templated values for labels and annotations for specific MTO CRs [here](../../reference-guides/templated-metadata-values.md)